smg-lab101/tower-defense/README.md

 - add win-screen
 - design new sprite atlas

-(note) I decided to leave comments at a minimum following a clean and understanding coding practice
+(note) I decided to leave comments at a minimum following a clean and understandable coding practice